machyve/xhyve/README.md

 **bhyve**

-The userspace bhyve component (kind of a very light-weight QEMU) that executes virtual machines.
+The userspace *bhyve* component (kind of a very light-weight QEMU) that executes virtual machines.
 Runs the guest I/O vCPU runloops.
 Manages ACPI, PCI and all non in-kernel devices.
 Interacts with vmm.ko through libvmmapi.

 **bhyvectl**

 Somewhat superfluous utility to introspect and manage the life cycle of virtual machines.
-Virtual machines and vCPUs can exist as kernel objects independently of a bhyve host process.
+Virtual machines and vCPUs can exist as kernel objects independently of a *bhyve* host process.
 Typically used to delete VM objects after use.
 Odd architectural choice.

 **bhyveload**

 Userspace port of the FreeBSD bootloader.
-Since bhyve still lacks a firmware this is a cumbersome workaround to bootstrap a guest operating system.
+This is a cumbersome workaround to bootstrap a FreeBSD guest operating system without using firmware.
 It creates a VM object, loads the FreeBSD kernel into guest memory, sets up the initial vCPU state and then exits.
-Only then a VM can be executed by bhyve.
+Only then a VM can be executed by *bhyve*.

 **grub2-bhyve**

 Performs the same function as bhyveload but is a userspace port of [GRUB2](http://github.com/grehan-freebsd/grub2-bhyve).
 It is used to bootstrap guest operating systems other than FreeBSD, i.e. Linux, OpenBSD and NetBSD.

-Support for Windows guests is work in progress and dependent on the EFI port.

-xhyve architecture
+*xhyve* architecture
 ------------------
         +----------------------------------------------------------+
         | xhyve                                                    |